ethereumjs/ethereumjs-monorepo/developer.md

 You can change this behaviour with:

-`node tests/tester -s --skip=BROKEN,PERMANENT`
+`node ./tests/tester --state --skip=BROKEN,PERMANENT`

 to skip only the `BROKEN` and `PERMANENT` tests and include the `SLOW` tests.
 There are also the keywords `NONE` or `ALL` for convenience.

 It is also possible to only run the tests from the skip lists:

-`node tests/tester -s --runSkipped=SLOW`
+`node ./tests/tester --state --runSkipped=SLOW`

 ### CI Test Integration

-Tests are run on [Actions](https://github.com/ethereumjs/ethereumjs-vm/actions) on every PR, configuration can be found in `.github/workflows`.
+Tests and checks are run in CI using [Github Actions](https://github.com/ethereumjs/ethereumjs-vm/actions).
+The configuration can be found in `.github/workflows`.

 ### Debugging